OneIdentity/SafeguardDotNet/Test/README.md

 - `SafeguardDotNetA2aTool` is specially built for calling Safeguard A2A

+- `SafeguardDotNetAccessRequestBrokerTool` is specially built for calling Safeguard A2A Access Request Broker

 - `SafeguardDotNetEventTool` is for listening for events in via Safeguard API or Safeguard A2A

+- `SafeguardDotNetGuiTester` is for testing the SafeguardDotNet.GuiLogin component